kinshuk-dewari/PRESENCE/README.md

 <pre>Android(Kotlin), Firebase ,TensorFlow Lite </pre>
 • Designed and Developed a Smart Attendance capturing Android App which uses Facial recognition and Geo-fencing for marking the attendance.<br>
-• This App was developed forthe Smart India Hackathon 2022 and ourteam was placed in the `Top 3`and we were the `Official Runner-ups.`<br>
+• This App was developed for the Smart India Hackathon 2022 and our team was placed in the `Top 3`and we were the `Official Runner-ups.`<br>
-• This app uses TensorFlow lite Face-net model forfacialrecognition which uses Deep Convolutional Neural Network with accuracy of `99.8 %` in recognizing face and Google Map API for Geo-fencing.<br> <h1>Loading Animation</h1>
+• This app uses TensorFlow lite Face-net model for facial recognition which uses Deep Convolutional Neural Network with accuracy of `99.8 %` in recognizing face and Google Map API for Geo-fencing.<br> <h1>Loading Animation</h1>